Since the concept of virtual reality was introduced, many researchers have made various efforts for

 virtual painting without being impeded by physical constraints, such as canvas size or painting material

-Due to the nature of VR painting, which draws in the air users, only rely on visual feedback to check the progress of painting However, the visual depth cue that users can perceive does not always match the geometric depth in the VR, which is the main cause of unintended stroking results Therefore, users have to repeatedly draw strokes to fix it This may reduce users’ overall productivity and also can result in significant physical fatigue as well.
+Due to the nature of VR painting, which draws in the air users, only rely on visual feedback to check the progress of the painting.
+However, the visual depth cue that users can perceive does not always match the geometric depth in the VR, which is the main cause of unintended stroking results.
+Therefore, users have to repeatedly draw strokes to fix it This may reduce users’ overall productivity and also can result in significant physical fatigue as well.

 We propose haptic interfaces using force feedback devices to address the problems of the existing VR painting systems Through this system, users can experience more effective and less stressful VR painting.

 For painting in VR using user’s haptic input can change the size and color of strokes